Grima04/mesa-turnip-kgsl/src/gallium/docs/source/screen.rst

   program.
 It should be a mask of ``pipe_shader_ir`` bits.
 * ``PIPE_SHADER_CAP_MAX_SHADER_IMAGES``: Maximum number of image units.
-* ``PIPE_SHADER_CAP_LOWER_IF_THRESHOLD``: IF and ELSE branches with a lower cost than this value should be lowered by the state tracker for better performance.
+* ``PIPE_SHADER_CAP_LOWER_IF_THRESHOLD``: IF and ELSE branches with a lower cost than this value should be lowered by gallium frontends for better performance.
 This is a tunable for the GLSL compiler and the behavior is specific to the compiler.
 * ``PIPE_SHADER_CAP_TGSI_SKIP_MERGE_REGISTERS``: Whether the merge registers